 Remember, negative emotions surface for a reason.
 All emotions can be useful; the key is to regulate them so you can choose the situations which are more beneficial to you

 Don’t fool yourself into thinking that if you suppress negative emotions you’re emotionally healthy.
 You can wear an emotional diaper and hope things will clean up by themselves, but guess what?
 When you fight a feeling, it only gets stronger.
-Scientific studies show that the key is to form a positive framework around the negative emotion.
+Scientific studies show that the key is to form a positive framework around negative emotions.

 How To Make It Work For You: It’s not always possible to turn away from disturbing or unfavorable situations but don’t ignore negative emotions in hopes they’ll go away.
 To counter them it’s important to 1) acknowledge the emotion, and 2) name it for what it is even if it’s unflattering—especially if it’s unflattering.
 Keep it to a couple of words, though, because if you enter into a dialogue about the negative emotion, you give it the opportunity to take root and become even more powerful.